saaratrix/nui-web-components/README.md

 # NUI the totally best UI web component framework.
-A collection of random web UI components.
+A collection of random web UI components, and maybe non-UI related components.